-ADJUSTING THE BEVEL STOP TO 45° LEFT (FIG. 8)
+ADJUSTING THE BEVEL STOP TO 45° LEFT OR RIGHT (FIG. 8)

-NOTE: Adjust the 45° bevel angle only after performing the 0° bevel angle and pointer adjustment.
+NOTE: Adjust the 45° bevel angles only after performing the 0° bevel angle and pointer adjustment.
 Ensure the 45° bevel override levers (N) are pushed inward to obtain an accurate adjustment.